gtvj/gtvj.github.io/objectives-2020-11.md

 * ⏱ Limit working time to normal hours, using a timer to stay on top of this
 * 🍁 Get out of the house during daylight hours for a minimum of 30 minutes every day
 * 🏃🏽‍♂️ Run at least three times each week and do a Sworkit workout on every day that I am not running
-* 🙅🏽‍♂️ 📰 Remain in the news bunker, emerging for a maximum of 5 minutes each day where there is a need to do so (supported by iOS / macOS screen time)
+* 🙅🏽‍♂️ 📰 Remain in the news bunker, emerging for a maximum of 5 minutes each day and only when there is a need to do so (supported by iOS / macOS screen time)

 ## Professional development